10 MIN READ | OFFICE COPIER COST

 - Maintenance Costs

-But not everyone needs a brand new high-end SUV, and likewise, not everyone needs a high-end copier.
-Your budget is the most important consideration, but making sure your machine does what you need it to do also has to be a top priority.
+Makes sense that for a work trip, you might not need a brand new high-end sedan or SUV; similarly, you may not currently need a high-end copier.
+Obviously cost is an important consideration, but making sure your machine does what you need it to do also has to be a top priority.

-There's no point in purchasing a copier that can't complete the necessary functions required of your business.
+There's no point in purchasing a copier that can't complete the necessary functions required specifically FOR your business, just as it makes no sense to buy a copier with features your business has no use for.

 - Black and White vs Color Copies

-Later, we'll discuss new copiers vs used copiers, as well as choosing to work directly with the copier manufacturer or dealer.
+Later, we'll discuss new copiers vs used copiers, as well as choosing to work directly with a copier manufacturer or a local dealer.

 Copier Cost Considerations

---The following numbers are total costs for individuals wishing to purchase a machine outright and do not include higher end production printers.
-Prices may vary between vendors, however, this guide can serve as a typical range.
+The following numbers are total costs for individuals wishing to purchase a machine outright and do not include higher end production printers.
+Prices may vary between vendors, however, this guide illuminates typical costs.

 Copier Equipment/Hardware Costs ($2,500 - $60,000+):

-That's a lot of money!
-Luckily, most service companies offer lease programs where you can make reasonable payments each month on your office copier.
-We will talk about the benefits of a lease program later in the article.
+Fortunately, most service companies offer lease programs where you can make reasonable payments each month on your office copier.
+Reviewing benefits of a lease program appear later in the article.

-Your hardware (what model of copier you choose) is very important to consider.
-Ensuring that your copier will be able to keep up with the demand you place on it is as important a consideration as the overall price.
+What model of copier you choose is very important to consider.
+Your copier will need to be able to keep up with the demand you place on it, after all.
+The argument could be made that this is a higher priority consideration than price.
+Why?

-Because if your machine can only handle 100,000 impressions (pages) before service, but you need to run 500,000 impressions every month, you may spend more money on servicing the machine than the upgraded model would have cost you.
+Consider: if your machine can only handle 100,000 impressions (pages) before service, but you need to run 500,000 impressions every month, you may spend more money to service the machine than the higher priced and upgraded model might’ve cost.

-A combination of copier model upgrades and/or additional units can be the solution to a volume problem.
-Convenience often factors into the equation here, but finding an appropriate balance will best serve the needs of your budget.
+Another perspective: maybe a combination of copier model upgrades and/or additional copiers can solve volume problems.
+That said, that nay cause convenience issues, so there’s another factor to consider.
+This is where finding an appropriate balance will best serve the needs of your budget.

-Copiers can send emails, scan documents directly to shared folders and edit documents directly from their displays.
+Copiers can send emails, scan documents directly to shared folders (or email directly) and edit documents directly from their displays.
 Some can even intuitively sort individual receipts scanned during the same job, and all offer significant upgrades to their security.

 - Finishers: staplers or corner folders; a necessity for most offices that does not come standard on machines

-- Hole Punch: most are available in single or triple whole punches depending on what is required by the user
+- Hole Punch: most are available in single or triple whole punches depending on what is required by the user.
+That’s right, throw away that bulky hole punch device!

 - Letter Folding: the ability to fold letters/documents, increasing efficiency in your office by not wasting time on simple manual labor